Skip to main content

 Ready to Meet Our Ghosts?

-Book your stay and experience Val, The Lady in Black and the other spirits firsthand.
+Book your stay and experience The Lady in Black and the other spirits firsthand.
 Many guests report paranormal encounters during their visits.